Reading list!

 • The best book for perspective on productivity and time is 4000 Weeks by Oliver Burkeman.

-• My book of 2024 was Energy Rising by neuroscientist Dr Julia DiGangi.
+• Energy Rising by neuroscientist Dr Julia DiGangi.
 She sees every problem as a choice between two kinds of pain (this includes any negative feeling, irritation, stress, frustration, boredom etc.).

 • Familiar pain: keep doing what you always do, in this case agreeing to a task you don’t have time or energy for.